Wood Ear Mushrooms

 Wild Wood Ear mushrooms are available from early summer through early winter, while the cultivated versions are available year-round.

-Wood Ear mushrooms, botanically classified as Auricularia polytricha, are a wild, edible ear jelly fungus that is a member of the Auriculariaceae family.
-Also known as the Cloud Ear, Tree Ear, Black fungus, and Jelly Ear, Wood Ear mushrooms are often mistaken for Auricularia auricula-judae, with the main difference between the two species being their size.
-Wood Ear mushrooms are found in temperate forests and grow in groups predominately on elder trees, but they have also been found on dead and living trees such as ash, spindle, and beech.
-These mushrooms are also cultivated around the world in bags of sawdust and are dried and exported for commercial use.
+Wood Ear mushrooms, botanically classified as Auricularia auricula-judae, are an edible ear jelly fungus that is a member of the Auriculariaceae family.
+Also known as the Cloud Ear, Tree Ear, Black fungus, and Jelly Ear, Wood Ear mushrooms are found in humid, temperate forests.
+The mushrooms grow in groupings, predominately on elder trees, but they have also been found on dead and living trees such as ash, spindle, and beech.
+Wood Ear mushrooms are also cultivated around the world on bags of sawdust and are dried and exported for commercial use.
 Wood Ear mushrooms are utilized for their chewy texture rather than their mild taste and are a popular textural element in many Asian soup dishes.

 Wood Ear mushrooms contain iron, protein, fiber, and vitamins B1 and B2